GustavoAlovisi/Papers/README.md

 Software: R.

 Data used: Minutes of the Copom (Monetary Policy Committee of the Central Bank of Brazil) from 01/19/2000 to 07/20/2016.
 Auxiliary data is collected from the project quandl (public data platform from around the world).

+* Fernando A. B. Sabino da Silva and Denis Martinez **[Novel Facebook technology to confirm sleep laboratory data]

+Software: R, Python.

+Data used: The retrospectively analyzed database include patients of both sexes who underwent in-laboratory baseline polysomnography to investigate any complaint of disordered sleep.

 Published